DylJHS/Chromosome_Instability/README.md

 - The TCGA_dge_analysis.Rmd script conducts differential gene expression analysis between cancerous and non-cancerous tissues to identify key genes contributing to chromosomal instability.

 Machine Learning Analysis:
-- The Chromosome_Instability_Model.R script implements a multi-output stacked ensemble model using XGBoost to predict CIN features, including arm-level aneuploidies, homologous recombination deficiency (HRD) signatures, and pericentromeric copy number variations (CNVs).

-Feature Importance:
-- The Feature_Importance_Analysis.Rmd script assesses the contributions of individual heterochromatin-associated genes to chromosomal instability features, providing insights into their roles in cancer progression.

-Feature Interaction Analysis:
-- The Feature_Interaction_Analysis.Rmd script explores interactions between CIN features, revealing selective dependencies and the complex interplay between different genomic anomalies in cancer.
+- The Train_test_split.r script partitions the RNA seq dataset into training and testing sets, facilitating model validation and performance assessment.
+- The arm_lev_aneu_weight.r script creates the class weights to account for class imbalances in arm-level aneuploidy predictions, improving prediction accuracy.
+- The base_class_tune.r, base_regress_tune.r, and meta_learner_tune.r scripts are used to tune the hyperparameters for base classifiers, base regressors, and the meta-learner in the stacked model, optimizing model performance.
+- The CIN_model_analysis.Rmd script performs a comprehensive analysis of the trained CIN model, evaluating its performance across various CIN features and performs the feature importance analyses, including the genomic

 IMPORTANT: